RamuSannanagari/Poc_pivoting/README.md

 # Poc_pivoting
-#note:- python3 and node js already installed in your system please skip step no 1 to 3 <br>
+# Note:- python3 and node js already installed in your system please skip step no 1 to 3 <br>

 1.Download python using this link  [click hear to download python](https://www.python.org/ftp/python/3.8.6/python-3.8.6rc1-amd64.exe) <br>
 2.Goto python downloaded location and click on python3.exe file to install  --in python setup window please click the checkbox called Add python path <br>